dechielmobiel/environment-sensing/readme.md

 ```
 # test the deployment code
 to test of the model and code is correct open the static_buffer example in your generated library.
-next go to your model for exaple at live classification and load a validated sample and go to detailed results copy the raw feature to paste in the following line of the code:
+next go to your model in the web editor for example at live classification and load a validated sample and go to detailed results copy the raw feature to paste in the following line of the code:
 ```arduino
 static const float features[] = {
     -19.8800, -0.6900, 8.2300, -17.6600, -1.1300, 5.9700, ...